nicholasgower/planet-muluna/README.md

 Muluna can be seamlessly added to any save, but it is recommended that you start with either a fresh save or a save that has not left Nauvis yet.

+Early-game space platforms take a different form when Muluna is installed.
+Much like Muluna, ship platforms are initially dependent on external shipments.
+Crushers and asteroid collects are unlocked on Muluna, so pre-Muluna ships are fueled through shipments from Nauvis.

 Muluna's low gravity makes it easier to launch rockets from than from Nauvis or other planets, making it an ideal location to construct space platforms and ship materials to other planets.
 However, the lack of oxygen and oil will make building anything of note here a challenge.

-Early-game space platforms take a different form when Muluna is installed.
-Much like Muluna, ship platforms are initially dependent on external shipments.
-Crushers and asteroid collects are unlocked on Muluna, so pre-Muluna ships are fuels through shipments from Nauvis.

-Your first space platform is likely to look very different from a typical Space Age platform.
-You will not initially have access to asteroid collectors or crushers, so your first platform will be completely dependent on shipments from Nauvis.
-Thruster fuel can be made from rocket fuel, and like in vanilla, oxidizer can be made from iron ore.
-Luckily, there are no dangerous asteroids between Nauvis and Muluna, so you can skip placing turrets on any Nauvis-Muluna ships.

 Rocket part costs are doubled on every planet except for Muluna, but in return, Rocket Part Productivity upgrades are available earlier.
 Four levels of Rocket Part Productivity are available on Muluna, and two are available on Vulcanus, Gleba, and Fulgora respectively.

 After leaving Muluna and exploring other planets, you will soon be called back to Muluna to craft the "Exploration science pack".
 This pack is made from nanofoamed polymers and astronomical data, among other ingredients.
 [Nanofoamed polymers](https://github.com/nicholasgower/Heated-Pressure-Chamber/blob/master/Nanofoamed%20Polymers%2C%20Final%20Report(6-6-2023).pdf) are a form of plastic produced by saturating a thin plastic sample with high pressure carbon dioxide and rapidly heating the plastic with steam, nucleating nanoscale bubbles in the plastic.
 Nanofoamed polymers are noted for their low thermal conductivity and high specific strength.
 Astronomical data is collected from telescopes, which produce more data the farther they are from Nauvis.
+While producing data on Muluna is simple, the amount that can be made is limited, so to increase data output, you must transport data from other planets via data tapes.

 ## New Entities